ARenanse/ARenanse.github.io/tabs/notes.md

 * **[Nine Weeks of Fields & Galois Theory](/assets/notes/individualized/FGT/FGT.pdf)** : Solutions to assignment problems for advanced group theory, fields and Galois theory for the Algebra-II course at ISIB.

+* **[Problems on Vector Bundles & Characteristic Classes](/assets/notes/individualized/VB/Combined.pdf)** : Solutions to weekly assignment problems for the special topics course on this topic.
+Most problems are from Milnor & Stasheff.

 * **[Ordinary Differential Equations](/assets/notes/individualized/ODE/CODE.pdf)** : Notes for the course by the same name at IISERK.
 Contains an exposition of initial value problems and linearization of autonomous systems.